wri/gfw-raster-analysis-lambda/README.md

 /loss-by-landcover:
 Matches the /loss-by-landcover endpoint, again only providing results for `primary-forest` data

+/glad-alerts
+Matches the /glad-alerts endpoint, but requires aggregate_values to be set to True (designed for batch processing only)

 ### Limitations

 Our main obstacle here is speed; particularly large areas may time out.
 This isn't an issue for the palm-risk use case (all areas are 50 km buffers of palm oil mills) but we could run into this if we expand the usage of this repo.